cloudmobi/CloudmobiSSP/android-sdk.md

 ###<a name="appwall">Integrate AD appwall in Android Studio</a>：

 ##### Setup the build.gradle:
-Copy the cloudssp_appwall_x.aar and cloudssp_x.jar to foloder libs. and add below code to build.gradle.
+Copy the cloudssp_appwall_x.jar and cloudssp_x.jar to foloder libs. and add below code to build.gradle.

 ```

+repositories{
+    flatDir {
+        dirs 'libs'
+    }
+}

 repositories {
     flatDir {